fastrgv/Asud/README.md

 remove digit 3 at cells (3,5), (1,7), (1,8), (1,9) & (7,4)
 which are in the same house.

-After removing one red digit as recommended by the Key-Cell test, and flushing its cell, then repeating the process elsewhere might show additional candidates for deletions.
+After removing one red digit as recommended by the Key-Cell test, you should flush its cell.
+If new singles appear, you should flush again with F-key.
+Repeating this process should eventually solve the puzzle.

-This new Key-Cell test enables defeating some terribly hard puzzles.
+This new Key-Cell test can solve some [but not all] terribly hard puzzles.

+The [capital] K-key does not require selecting a cell; it searches all cells in lexicographic order and stops at the first contradiction found.
+Typically, each application will expose new contradictions, until solved.

 -----------------------------------------------------------------------------------------------------